fgm/beanstalkd/README.txt

 What is Beanstalkd
 ------------------

-Beanstalk is a simple, fast workqueue service.
+Beanstalk is a simple, fast work queue service.
 Its interface is generic, but was originally designed for reducing the latency of page views in high-volume web applications by running time-consuming tasks asynchronously.

 Requirements
 ------------

 * beanstalkd needs to be installed and configured.
-* a copy of pheanstalk needs to be checked out and put inside one of the following directories.
+* a copy of pheanstalk 2.1 needs to be checked out and put inside one of the following directories.

 1. profile/{profile}/libraries
 2. sites/all/libraries